isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Sd-never-fail"></a>Discussion: Destructors, deallocation, and swap must never fail

 Never allow an error to be reported from a destructor, a resource deallocation function (e.g., `operator delete`), or a `swap` function using `throw`.
 It is nearly impossible to write useful code if these operations can fail, and even if something does go wrong it nearly never makes any sense to retry.
-Specifically, types whose destructors may throw an exception are flatly forbidden from use with the C++ standard library.
+Specifically, types whose destructors may throw an exception are flatly forbidden from use with the C++ Standard Library.
 Most destructors are now implicitly `noexcept` by default.

 ##### Example